omarvsoft/aws-solutions-architect-associate-notes/README.md

 # ELB and Autoscaling

+__AMIs__ are not cross-region, when copy one of them to other region you should apply launch permissions and S3 bucket permissions.

 __Patching an AMI for an auto scaling group__, the procedure is —
 1. Create an image out of the main patched EC2 instance
 2. Create a new launch configuration with new AMI ID